Desktop Metal Inc. (DM) Analysis & Opinions from Experts

-Desktop Metal Inc. (NYSE: DM) is -51.72% lower on its value in year-to-date trading and has touched a low of $1.26 and a high of $9.29 in the current 52-week trading range.
+Desktop Metal Inc. (NYSE: DM) is -55.76% lower on its value in year-to-date trading and has touched a low of $1.26 and a high of $8.94 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DM stock was last observed hovering at around $2.39 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $2.70 for the next 12 months.
-It is also 60.17% off the consensus price target high of $6.00 offered by 5 analysts, but current levels are 4.4% higher than the price target low of $2.50 for the same period.
+The DM stock was last observed hovering at around $2.16 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $2.30 for the next 12 months.
+It is also 56.2% off the consensus price target high of $5.00 offered by 5 analysts, but current levels are -25.14% lower than the price target low of $1.75 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal